nucypher/nucypher/docs/source/support/faq.rst

             Connecting to cassandra
             Working ~ Keep Ursula Online!

     #.
-Ensure that your node uses the correct IP address can be accessed via port 9151 from an outside
+Ensure that your node uses the correct IP address and can be accessed via port 9151 from an outside
        connection eg. cell phone, other computer etc. by navigating to: ``https://<node_ip>:9151/status``

     #.
 Ensure that your worker is bonded with your staker - ``nucypher stake list`` and check that